Mathame

-Mathame is an Italian DJ and production duo consisting of brothers Matteo and Amedeo Giovanelli.
+Mathame are an Italian DJ and production duo consisting of brothers Matteo and Amedeo Giovanelli.

 Career

 Both brothers were trained in classical music, with Amedeo spending five years at a violin conservatory.
 In addition Matteo studied film, going on to work as a film director.

 The brothers formed Mathame while living in Sicily at the base of the Mt.
 Etna volcano, helping to run their family's bed and breakfast, its isolation and unique geography influencing elements of their music.
 Mathame has been described as a combination of electronic music, dub techno and melodic house, taking influence from science-fiction, classical movie soundtracks, new technology and anime.

 Rooted in the cinematic techno genre, Mathame's live Audio Visual (AV) show has been described as an immersive performance.
 Mathame also utilized AI programming in creating their show visuals, as well as some of their other artwork.
 Mathame tours globally, performing at locations including Coachella, Ultra Miami Resistance, Tomorrowland, Sonus Festival and others.
 Their work has been re-mixed by Diplo, Adriatique, and ZHU.